inab/rd-connect-user-management/README-API.md

 	* `GET /groups/:group_id/documents/:document_name/metadata`: It gets the metadata of an specific document for this group.
 It follows [documentValidation.json](libs/RDConnect/documentValidation.json) JSON schema.

 	* `POST /groups/:group_id/documents/:document_name/metadata`: A document following [documentValidation.json](libs/RDConnect/documentValidation.json) JSON schema is used to update the document metadata.

+* GET '/documents?schema': It returns the JSON Schema which validates a document entry.